ibuildingsnl/qa-tools/docs/development/configuration-process.md

  developer uses Travis, and where all the tools' configuration files ought to be stored.
 These answers influence the type of configuration that takes place directly afterwards.
- 0. Based on the project settings (eg. project type), a run list of tool configurators is compiled.
+ 0. Based on the project settings (eg. project type), a list of tool configurators is compiled.
 Each configurator gets the chance to interview the developer for more settings pertinent to each configurator's tool.
 Based on the developer's answers, the configurator adds tasks to the task directory.